RAF Netheravon, Wiltshire

 Airmen´s married quarters.

 The original married quarters No.'s 1 to 28 with drawing numbers (73/13) have been removed but in this 1927 air photo shows the married quarters in their blocks of four..
-The Officers Mess and grounds behind.
+The RFC Officers Mess and grounds behind.

 RAF Netheravon, Wiltshire Married Quarters